 Dr. Christopher Scinto - Fine & Performing Arts, Division Chair/Music Department, Director

 Email: firstname.lastname@example.org | Office: M-East, Room 169 | Phone: 602-787-6686

 Christopher Scinto's compositions have been featured on music festivals in Germany, Italy, Spain, and throughout the United States.
 His works, performed by the ASU Symphony Orchestra, the Cleveland Chamber Symphony, the NYU New Music and Dance Ensemble, and the Phoenix Chorale, have received awards and grants from the Long Island Composer's Alliance, Meet the Composer, the MidAmerican Center for Contemporary Music, and the National Association of Composers, USA.
 He holds degrees from Arizona State University (BM & DMA) and Bowling Green State University (MM), where his studies included composition, saxophone performance, and conducting.
-Currently, he is completing a work for saxophone and percussion, titled Octet, and is collaborating with nationally acclaimed poet and PVCC faculty member Lois Roma-Deeley on an opera.
+Currently, he is completing a work for saxophone and percussion, titled Octet, and is collaborating with nationally acclaimed poet and PVCC faculty member Lois Roma-Deeley on an opera, The Ballad of Downtown Jake.
 In addition to his artistic pursuits, Scinto is the Division Chair of Fine & Performing Arts at Paradise Valley Community College and is the founder and artistic director of the contemporary music ensemble Crossing 32nd Street.

 Sonia Valle - Dance Humanities/Dance Performance

 Email: email@example.com | Office: F-Building | Phone: 602-787-6808